Sing-group-ChBE-UIUC/shaped_penetrant/README.md

 # shaped_penetrant
+This is the github repository for studying shaped penetrant diffusion in highly crosslinked networks.
+For more detailed information, please refer to

-# Create initial configuration
+## Create initial configuration

-# Run simulations on LAMMPS
+## Run simulations on LAMMPS

-## Create crosslinked networks at T=1
+### Create crosslinked networks at T=1

-## Study diffusion at target T
+### Study diffusion at target T

-# Post analysis
+## Post analysis

+## Raw data for figures in main article and supporting information